 Trinity College Old Library

-While in visiting Cork with kids, we bought our son a children’s book about Brian Boru, the famous High King of Ireland in 976AD.
+While visiting Cork with kids, we bought our son a children’s book about Brian Boru, the famous High King of Ireland in 976AD.
 Brian Boru was known for his harp playing and is the reason why the harp is the national emblem of Ireland (perhaps most famously known as the Guinness beer logo).

-Brian Boru’s harp is found in the Old Library at Trinity College, so we thought it’d be a fun educational opportunity to connect what he saw in his book to some real life history.
+Brian Boru’s harp is found in the Old Library at Trinity College, so we thought it’d be a fun educational opportunity to connect what he saw in his book to some real-life history.

-We arrived at the Trinity College Old Library around 1PM to find a lineup several blocks long.
-To see a harp and some old books?
-We didn’t think the kids would be up for that.
+We arrived at the Trinity College Old Library around 1 PM to find a lineup several blocks long.
+As much as we wanted to see Brian Boru’s harp and the Old Library, the long lineup felt like too much with young kids.

 The Trinity College Old Library is one of Dublin’s top tourist attractions, so we recommend learning from our experience and booking your tickets in advance.
 You can also skip the line by joining a 2-hour tour of the Old Library and the Dublin Castle.

-Dublin Natural History Museum
+Dublin Natural History Museum – CURRENTLY CLOSED

 The Natural History Museum is a few blocks from Trinity College, so we decided to give it a try.
 This small, free museum packs a ton of animals into a reasonably small space.
 Locals hilariously call this place the “Dead Zoo” – haha!